SoftwareAG/c8y-docs/content/edge/migration-bundle/migration-107-to-109.md

 ##### In 10.7 appliance

-1. Copy the `backup.sh` script to your 10.7 appliance.
+1. Copy the `backup.sh` script to your Edge 10.7 appliance.

 2. Run the `backup.sh` script with the parameters:
 	- TENANT: your tenant name (edge by default)